MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-separate-subnet-in-vnet.md

    :::image type="NAT gateway" source="media/create-separate-subnet-in-vnet/nat-gateway.png" alt-text="Screenshot of public IP information for a NAT gateway.":::

-1. Select a virtual network and subnet for SCOM Managed Instance (preview).
+1. In subnet section, select a virtual network and subnet for SCOM Managed Instance (preview).

 ## Next steps